APogue/APogue.github.io/projects/documentation.md

 	- if I want to autolink sources in blog posts, then two separate source_master.ysl need to be maintained.
 What is the most streamlined approach depending on my publishing end goal?

-	- field_definitions.yml was updated to variable_data.yml and moved to quiet-crawler (maintain there) ✔️
+	- field_definitions.yml was updated to variable_data.yml and moved to quiet-crawler ✔️(update and maintain there)

 	- move keywords.yml to quiet-crawler (maintain there), now scraper_inputs/daily_bruin/universal_keywords.yml ✔️